koraykoca/Python-Notes-Tips/README.md

 ### File Path Handling
 With paths represented by strings, it is possible, but usually a bad idea, to use regular string methods.
 For instance, instead of joining two paths with + like regular strings, you should use os.path.join(), which joins paths using the correct path separator on the operating system.
 Subsequent folders are separated by a forward slash / (Unix - Mac and Linux) or backslash \ (Windows).

+The objects returned by pathlib.Path are either PosixPath or WindowsPath objects depending on the OS. pathlib.Path() objects have an .iterdir() method for creating an iterator of all files and folders in a directory.
 A little tip for dealing with Windows paths: on Windows, the path separator is a backslash, \.
 However, in many contexts, backslash is also used as an escape character in order to represent non-printable characters.
 To avoid problems, use __*raw string literals*__ to represent Windows paths.
 These are string literals that have an r prepended to them.
 In raw string literals the \ represents a literal backslash: r'C:\Users'.
 ```python
 import pathlib
 pathlib.Path(r'C:\Users\koray\python\file.txt')  # a path is explicitly created from its string representation